Meet some of our international students

 What other international students are asking

-You do not need an undergraduate degree to study with us, but you do need to complete prerequisite courses.
-These include six basic health science courses at an undergraduate level and two elective courses.
+You do not need an undergraduate degree to study with us, but you do need to complete specific prerequisite courses.
+These include five basic health science courses at an undergraduate level and three elective courses.

-If you have not completed university level study in basic sciences it is important you first apply to the College for guidance and approval of your prerequisite subjects.
+If you have not completed university level study in basic sciences, it is important you first apply to the College for guidance and approval of your prerequisite courses.

 If you have completed tertiary study in the science field, we will assess whether you have completed the prerequisite study for entry to the College and help you find appropriate courses if you need further study.

 More information about prerequisite requirements, including courses, can be found in the entry requirements section.

 We have one intake per year in late January.
 Applications are accepted throughout the year and places are limited so we recommend applying early.

 Applicants must submit a completed Application Form.
 As part of the application process, applicants are required to write an essay, be available for an interview and complete a critical thinking assessment.

 Our College graduates are in high demand and can be found practicing in many countries around the world.

 Upon graduation you will be licensed to practice in New Zealand and Australia and you are eligible to take board exams to become registered in Canada, the UK and many states in the U.S. Some Scandinavian and European countries may require you to work with a principal chiropractor for the first year.